openMVG/openMVG/docs/sphinx/rst/software/SfM/SfM.rst

 Structure from Motion computes an external camera pose per image (the motion) and a 3D point cloud (the structure) representing the pictured scene.
 Inputs are images and internal camera calibration information (intrinsic parameters).
-Feature points are detected in each image (e.g., SIFT) and matched between image pairs.
+Feature points are detected in each image (e.g., SIFT) and matched between image pairs and then the SfM pipeline compute the scene and camera motion.
-There are two main approaches to correlate detected features and solve the SfM problem: the incremental pipeline and the global method.
+There are three main approaches to solve the SfM problem:
+  - the incremental/sequential pipeline,
+  - the hierarchical pipeline,
+  - the global one.

 .. figure:: imagesInput.png
    :align: center